ngs-lang/ngs/readme.md

 * Running scripts will once in a while update current line/column in the job info
 * Ability to start tracing already running scripts

-## Later / unformed / unfinished thoughts
+## Later / Unformed / Unfinished Thoughts

 * BIG: Arguments / etc. - description language.
 Think Javadoc.
 	* Python (and other high level languages) is half-way there with argparse.